 We promote the well-being of the communities in which the Company's employees work and live. • We encourage employee involvement through charitable donations and volunteer programs.
-We support charitable donations and investment in education via company-sponsored scholarships for dependent children of employees.
+We support investment in education by maintaining a Companysponsored scholarship program for the dependent children of our employees where we fund 90 scholarships awarded to eligible individuals as selected by a third-party provider.
 Direct reports to the CEO are excluded from this program.
-We maintain the highest ethical standards in interactions with employees. customers, suppliers, competitors, and the general public. • Our Code of Conduct includes several important provisions on human rights, including prohibitions on the use of child labor or forced, bonded or indentured labor in our operations, as well as compliance with all applicable laws, including environmental.
-We are committed to responsible sourcing of materials for our products by not directly purchasing conflict minerals and not having direct relationships with mines or smelters that process these Governance minerals.
+We maintain the highest ethical standards in interactions with employees, customers, suppliers, competitors, and the general public.
+Our Code of Conduct includes several important provisions on human rights, including prohibitions on the use of child labor or forced, bonded or indentured labor in our operations, as well as compliance with all applicable laws, including environmental. • We are committed to responsible sourcing of materials for our products by not directly purchasing conflict minerals and not having direct relationships with mines or smelters that process these Governance minerals.
 We maintain a strict supplier code of conduct that sets expectations about supplier behavior.
-We conduct global workforce training programs on ethics and antibribery/trade compliance and we offer a 24/7 anonymous ethics hotline.
-We conduct EH&S and financial audits of our facilities worldwide to ensure compliance with all applicable laws, regulations, policies and procedures.
+We conduct global workforce training programs on ethics and antibribery/trade compliance and we offer a global, 24/7 anonymous ethics hotline.
+We conduct EH&S and financial audits of our facilities worldwide to ensure compliance with all applicable laws, regulations, policies, and procedures.

-In support of the CSR, the Company maintains the following policies aimed at protecting the environment, health and safety, ethics and compliance with laws, respect for human rights, and supply chain management, all of which are available within the Governance section of the Company's website at investors.curtisswright.com/governance/governance-documents/ or by sending a request in writing to the Corporate Secretary, Curtiss-Wright Corporation, 130 Harbour Place Drive, Davidson, North Carolina 28036:
+In support of the CSR, the Company maintains the following policies aimed at protecting the environment, health and safety, ethics and compliance with laws, respect for human rights, and supply chain management, all of which are available within the Governance section of the Company's website at investors.curtisswright.com/governance/governance-documents/ or by sending a request in writing to the Corporate Secretary, Curtiss-Wright Corporation, 130 Harbour Place Drive, Suite 300, Davidson, North Carolina 28036:

 - Corporate Social Responsibility

-- · Code of Conduct
+- Code of Conduct

 - Code of Conduct Suppliers and Customers

 - Conflict Minerals Policy Statement

 - California Transparency in Supply Chains Act of 2010

 - Environmental, Health and Safety Policy

-- Human Trafficking and Slavery
+- Human Trafficking and Slavery, including a Modern Slavery Statement

-By adhering to the principles contained in the CSR program, the Company enriches the economic, social, and environmental aspects of the communities in which the Company's employees live and work, which enhances the profitability of the Company and benefits the Company's employees, stockholders, and customers.
+By adhering to the principles contained in the CSR program, the Company enriches the economic, social, and environmental aspects of the communities in which the Company's employees live and work, which enhances the profitability of the Company and benefits the Company's stockholders, employees, and customers.